-On your visit, be sure to visit The White Tower, take a tour with a Beefeater (officially named a Yeoman Warder) and see the Tower Green, the site of many executions throughout London’s history, including those of three of Henry VIII’s wives.
+On your visit, be sure to visit The White Tower, take a tour with a Beefeater (officially named a Yeoman Warder) and see the Tower Green, the site of many executions throughout London’s history, including Henry VIII’s wives Anne Boleyn and Katherine Howard.
 There are also six ravens at the Tower of London who act as guards, keeping a watchful eye on the surroundings to ensure the Tower and the city of London are not attacked.

 Must See Attractions:

 White Tower – The White Tower is an enduring icon of the London skyline, albeit nowadays dwarfed by, and in contrast to the modern city.
 This striking historic building dating back to 1075 today houses the Line of Kings, displaying royal armour, life-sized wooden horses and figures of kings throughout the centuries.